gramoli/gramoli.github.io/_posts/2026-02-15-leaderless-consensus.md

 ### Leader-based consensus protocols

 Since 1999, with the influence of the Practical Byzantine Fault Tolerant (PBFT) consensus protocol [1], most consensus protocols designed to cope with unexpected message delays were designed with a leader.
-They were often variant of the PBFT consensus protocols, this is why so many blockchains built upon leader-based consensus protocols, like Tendermint, Concord, Quorum, Aptos, Diem...
+They were often variants of the PBFT consensus protocol, this is why so many blockchains built upon leader-based consensus protocols, like Tendermint, Concord, Quorum, Aptos, Diem... to name a few.

 ### Leader-based design for four LAN nodes

-For at least the past 16 years, researchers knew that leaders were creating bottlenecks [2].
+For at least the past 16 years, researchers knew that leaders were creating bottlenecks [2], this was even mentioned in this previous [blog post](https://github.com/gramoli/gramoli.github.io/blob/main/_posts/2024-01-19-why-blockchains-were-actually-centralised.md).
 However, the leader abstraction was well known to break the symetry needed for all correct nodes to converge to a common decision, especially in a network where messages could take longer than expected to arrive.
 With PBFT, this abstraction even proved practical to achieve good performance in a local area network of four machines or nodes.
 The problem arose when trying with more nodes and in a wide area network.

 ### Bottleneck effect